neuroretransmit/model-of-malevolence/README.md

 The implant will be a kernel module that will get inserted via kpatch or insmod after compromise.
 It's features include the following:

+* Hijack unused kill signals in hook to stealthily control implant at a shell (kill -62, etc. Each signals a different command)
 * Hide implant module from lsmod
 * Hide processes from host
 * Hide users from host